-Concrete was usually covered as concrete walls were considered ugly.
-Roman builders covered building walls with stones or small square tuff blocks that would often form beautiful patterns.
-Brick faced concrete buildings were common in Rome especially after the great fire of 64 A.D..
+Concrete was usually covered as concrete walls were considered unaesthetic.
+Roman builders covered building walls with stones or small square tuff blocks that would often form beautiful patterns noting that brick faced concrete buildings were common in Rome especially after the great fire of 64 AD.

-Romans mastered underwater concrete by the middle of the 1st century A.D..
+Romans mastered underwater concrete by the middle of the 1st century AD.
 The city of Caesarea gives us an impressive example of Roman construction.
-The production technique was quite incredible: the mix was 1 part lime for 2 parts volcanic ash, and it was placed in volcanic tuff or small wooden cases.
-The seawater would then hydrate the lime and trigger a hot chemical reaction.
+The production technique was quite incredible: the mix was one-part lime for two-parts volcanic ash, and it was placed in volcanic tuff or small wooden cases.
+The seawater would then hydrate the lime and trigger a hot chemical reaction which hardened the concrete.

 The production process was dramatically different.
 Portland cement is made by heating clays and limestone at high temperatures (various additives are also added) while the Romans used volcanic ash and a much smaller amount of lime heated at lower temperatures than modern methods.

-For example, Roman harbors still exist today after 2,000 years of waves breaking on the harbors' breakwaters whereas Portland concrete begins to erode in less than 50 years of sea battering.
-The concrete from ancient Rome also had bending properties that Portland concrete doesn't have due to its lime and volcanic ash, which explains why it doesn't crack.
+For example, Roman harbors remain intact today after 2,000 years of waves breaking on the harbors' breakwaters whereas Portland concrete begins to erode in less than 50 years of sea battering.
+The concrete from ancient Rome also had bending properties that Portland concrete does not have due to its lime and volcanic ash, which explains why it does not crack after a few decades.

 Incredible facts about Roman concrete